puppetlabs/puppetlabs-iis/README.md

 ##### `serviceautostart`

-Enables autostart on the specified website.
+Enables autostart of the site.

 ##### `serviceautostartprovidername`

 Specifies the provider used for service auto start.
-Used with :serviceautostartprovidertype.
+Used with `serviceautostartprovidertype`.

 The `<serviceAutoStartProviders>` element specifies a collection of managed assemblies that Windows Process Activation Service (WAS) will load automatically when the startMode property of an application pool is set to AlwaysRunning.
 This collection allows developers to specify assemblies that perform initialization tasks before any HTTP requests are serviced.

 ###### Example